Phantasus/bjarneforth/Journal.md

 # Journal

+## 21. April 2025

+Happy easter monday, for those who care about that stuff.
+Today I moved the stack into the memory, the idea is that when the stack is stored in memory it can be serialized out when dumping the memory to a file.
+For that case now stacks can be allocated with `bf_allot_stack` and with helpers for the `bf_state` like `bf_allot_dstack` and `bf_allot_rstack`.

+Previously I added `bf_read_stack` for reading a stack from a memory image, but discarded it as I have not yet written that part of reading back a `bf_state` from a memory dump.

+For this feature also one needs relocateable memory addresses, that means also slowed down memory access as everything is indirectly accessed.

 ## 19. April 2025

 So.. getting back to this after a couple of weeks distraction in my real life.